 Beyond the value of the Drake Scholarship Fund in Dawn’s own life, she also sees in the fund a broader significance for others — ensuring that talented women, at different stages of life, can have access to the best opportunities for leadership development and career acceleration, along with meaningful support on their own journeys to creating local and global impact.

 C. Nichole Rush attends the EMBA program in Evanston and lives in Fort Worth, Texas.
 She is currently principal consultant at Social Catalytix, a firm that supports nonprofits and government entities, helping them to transform their organizations and best execute their missions.

 Nichole has always had a passion for justice and people, which led her to China after college for development work among rural populations.
 After returning to the U.S., she pursued an MA in theology and began working part-time at Catholic Charities Fort Worth, supporting refugees who were creating new lives for themselves and their families.

 Working her way up at Catholic Charities, Nichole learned about the impact strong leaders can have on organizations.
 Seeing what gifted leaders could accomplish with a 400-person nonprofit taught her what she wanted to do, and what she need to learn.
 Kellogg offered her a place to strengthen her management skills and sharpen her abilities as a leader — to become someone who can inspire and persuade, driving decisions and bringing people along to places they have never been.

 Like Dawn, Nichole will always remember the day she was offered the Drake Scholarship, which allows her to focus every day on impact and legacy, rather than on finances.

-In 2018-19, Ann Drake’s scholarship fund is also supporting these Kellogg women:
+In 2018-19, Ann Drake’s scholarship fund supported these Kellogg students committed to advancing women in business:

 For all of the Drake Scholars, Ann Drake’s gift has had a transformative impact, making it possible for them to join the Kellogg community and gain the skills and experience to propel their careers forward.